The Girl in the Spider's Web: Plot

 Computer scientist Frans Balder abandons a prestigious job in Silicon Valley and returns to Sweden to take custody of his autistic son August.
-Balder is informed by several law enforcement agencies that he is in danger from a criminal organization who call themselves the "Spider Society", but he ignores their warnings, preferring to focus on his neglected son.
+Balder is informed by several law enforcement agencies that he is in danger of a criminal organization who call themselves the "Spider Society", but he ignores their warnings, preferring to focus on his neglected son.
 August exhibits savant syndrome; he produces drawings of impressive veracity and demonstrates facility with numbers.
 Meanwhile, one year since Millennium magazine's scoop on The Section, the publication has stagnated and is in danger of losing creative control to outside investors.
 Balder's former associate, Linus Brandell, tells Mikael Blomkvist about Balder and his tumultuous history, mentioning that some of his activities were aided by Lisbeth Salander.

 Spurred by a childhood memory, Salander attempts to track down someone from her past, leading her to the Spider Society.
 She helps a group of hackers gain access into NSA servers, much to the fury of the agency's top cyber security agent, Edwin Needham.
 NSA agent Alona Casales and SÄPO agent Gabriella Grane are given the task of pursuing Salander and the Spider Society, which are a group of elite Russian criminals led by an individual named "Thanos".
 Grane calls Balder with concerns about his safety, and Balder hires Milton Security for protection.
 He also reaches out to Blomkvist, hoping to confess his concerns to a respected journalist.
 Blomkvist agrees to meet him, but as he arrives, an assassin, self-identified in the narration as Jan Holtser, kills Balder.
-Blomkvist reaches out to Salander, hoping to harness her talents to the investigation.
+Blomkvist reaches out to Salander, hoping to harness her talents for the investigation.